 Yes.
 A General Schedule (GS: white collar occupations) employee is entitled to an increase in pay of at least two steps (about 6 percent) upon placement in a higher graded position without a break in service.
 A Wage Grade (WG: blue collar occupations) employee is entitled to an increase in pay of at least one step (about 4 percent).
 Please see the U. S. Office of Personnel Management (OPM) Information on Federal Pay for further information.

 Are Recent Graduate employees eligible for annual and sick leave?

 Appointees earn annual and sick leave.

 Are Recent Graduate employees eligible for health and life insurance benefits?

 Yes.
-Newly employed Recent Graduates are eligible for health and life insurance coverage.
+Newly employed Recent Graduates are eligible for health, dental, vision and life insurance coverage.
 Please see the Benefits section for further information.

 Where can I find out about Recent Graduates positions?

 Visit USAJOBS to view available Recent Graduate opportunities with USGS and other agencies.

 Why is it so great to work for USGS?